 One red die

 The components are stored in a little cardboard box that has hand-drawn pictures of the tortoise, hare and the name of the game.
-Could an Altoids tin be used?
-I don't know.
-An Altoids tin will fit the dice but might not fit the rules, and I think you would have to skip the artwork.
+An Altoids tin would work, but you would lose the art.
+If you don't have bingo chips you can use pennies.

-An animal wins the race by moving 25 positions.
+An animal wins the race by laying down a line of 25 chips.

 Both animals take a turn at the same time.
-There are two lines of pennies showing how far each animal has moved.
-For each position moved, add another penny to the line.
-If you are using bingo chips, use green for the tortoise and red for the hare.
-The tortoise moves one position forward each turn.
+There are two lines of chips showing how far each animal has moved.

-The hare moves zero, two, three or six positions.
+The hare puts down zero, two, three or six chips.
 The hare player uses the red die to mark how far the hare is to move,

 indicated by the number on the top of the die.
 This die is not rolled.